lucasfranchini/My-Wallet_Front/README.md

 2. Clone the back-end repository at https://github.com/lucasfranchini/MyWalletBack
 3. Follow instructions to run back-end at https://github.com/lucasfranchini/MyWalletBack
 4. Install dependencies

 ```bash
 npm i
 ```

+5. create a .env with your back-end url like in .env.example
-5. Run the front-end with
+6. Run the front-end with

 ```bash
 npm start
 ```

-6. You can optionally build the project running
+7. You can optionally build the project running

 ```bash
 npm run build
 ```

-7. Finally access http://localhost:3000 on your browser
+8. Finally access http://localhost:3000 on your browser